-JUAN GONZÁLEZ: And I’m Juan González.
-Welcome to all of our listeners and viewers across the country and around the world.
-We begin today’s show in California, where residents across the state are bracing for a day of strong winds as wildfires fueled by climate change continue to burn from Los Angeles to Northern California.
+JUAN GONZÁLEZ: We begin today’s show in California, where residents across the state are bracing for a day of strong winds as wildfires fueled by climate change continue to burn from Los Angeles to Northern California.
 After a chaotic weekend of mass evacuations and blackouts that left millions in the dark, firefighters in Sonoma, California, made headway Monday, containing 15% of the massive Kincade Fire that has burned nearly 75,000 acres in the region and destroyed at least 123 homes and structures.
-But as high winds pick up again today, firefighters still face an uphill battle in combating at least ten blazes raging across the state.
+But as high winds pick up again today, firefighters still face an uphill battle in combating at least 10 blazes raging across the state.
 Public utility giant Pacific Gas & Electric will shut down the power grid for nearly 600,000 more customers in Northern and Central California Tuesday in anticipation of the dangerous weather.

 AMY GOODMAN: In Southern California, firefighters are combating the growing Getty Fire, which erupted in one of Los Angeles’s most opulent communities on Monday, forcing thousands to evacuate and destroying eight structures.
 This is Los Angeles Mayor Eric Garcetti.

 MAYOR ERIC GARCETTI: We have fires all the time in Los Angeles, but our ability to knock them down in past years was much stronger because we didn’t have these extreme shifts of wind.
 We didn’t have these extreme shifts of weather.
 We didn’t have these extreme shifts of extreme weather that dumps rain, you know, as we saw in January, and provides fuel now here in October.